The cost and effect of a 'keep-everything' returns policy.

-Castlery faced a challenge—let customers keep unwanted items, or pay $300+ per return.
+Castlery faced a challenge—let customers keep unwanted items, or pay up to $300 per return.
 Their solution turned returns from a cost center into a net positive.

 $300